Teradata Collect Statistics – The Decision

 The Scope of the Teradata Statistics Collection

-Statistics can be collected on a single column as well as on a combination thereof.
+Statistics can be collected on a single column or a combination of columns.

 - on the dummy column PARTITION, irrespective of whether your table is partitioned or not